gep13/gep13/input/blog/mvp-award-kit.md

 Title: MVP Award Kit
 Published: 25/7/2017
 Tags:
-- MVP
+- mvp
-- Award
+- award
-- Kit
+- kit
 ---

 At the end of last week, I received my MVP Award Kit from Microsoft, but I am really only just now getting a chance to sit down and have a proper look at it.